Mucopolysaccharidosis: Causes, Symptoms and Treatment

 Early diagnosis is crucial for managing MPS.
 Clinical evaluations, urine tests for GAGs, enzyme monitoring, and genetic testing are some ways to diagnose MPS.

 Mucopolysaccharidosis is a rare and complex condition.
-MPS is an autosomal recessive condition; prevention is not possible.
+While MPS cannot be prevented after conception, genetic counselling, carrier testing, and prenatal diagnosis can help families understand and manage recurrence risk.
 Early diagnosis, family support, and proper monitoring and treatment can improve lives.

 Also Read: